MBonasND/2025CESAR/README.md

-# 2025AE-ESN
+# 2025CESAR
-Supplemental codes for "High-Resolution Wind Power forecasting with Convolutional Echo State Autoencoders" by Matthew Bonas, Paolo Giani, Paola Crippa, and Stefano Castruccio
+Supplemental codes for "CESAR: A Convolutional Echo State AutoencodeR for High-Resolution Wind Power Forecasting" by Matthew Bonas, Paolo Giani, Paola Crippa, and Stefano Castruccio

 ## Data
 Folder containing a .pkl file called `burger2d.pkl` with a single simulation of the 2D Burgers' equation data used throughout the associated manuscript.